 When the weather is not good, one of the nicest things to do in Buenos Aires is visiting the museums.
 I recommend going to the Museo Nacional de Bellas Artes, whose exhibit includes pieces of painters such as Renoir, Monet, Picasso and Gauguin; the Museum of Modern Art and the excellent Museum of Latin American Art (MALBA).

-MALBA is located in a beautiful modern building located in Palermo neighborhood.
-It has a collection of contemporary and historical Latin American artist, such as Frida Kahlo.
+MALBA is located in a beautiful modern building in Palermo neighborhood.
+It has a collection of pieces by the most prominent contemporary and historical artists of Latin America, such as Frida Kahlo.
 There are occasional temporary exhibitions which are very interesting.

 Take a street art tour of Palermo